hashicorp/waypoint-examples/project-templates/ecs/basic/README.md

+3. Return to your Projects List Page, and notice your newly created template.
+Application developers can now use this template to bootstrap new applications!

+### Create a waypoint project from a template

+Next, you will test the application developer workflow by creating a new sample project from this template.

-3. Return to your Projects List Page.
-In the top right corner, select `Create Project`.
+1: From the project template list view, in the top right corner, select `Create Project`.
 From the dropdown menu, select `Create Project with template`:
 ![img_3.png](../readme-images/waypoint_projects_list_ss.png)

-4. Select the template you would like to use for this project.
+4. Select the newly created <name> template
 ![img_4.png](../readme-images/waypoint_select_template_ss.png)